codacy/pulse-user-docs/docs/metrics/lead-cycle-time.md

 Read more on [how you can improve your time to market](https://blog.codacy.com/how-lead-time-can-improve-your-time-to-market/){: target="_blank"}.

 !!! note
-    Pulse calculates lead time and cycle time based on the state changes of issues **that are already closed** in Jira, independently of the resolution.
+    Pulse calculates lead time and cycle time based on the state changes of issues **that are already completed** in your issue tracking system.
 This means that:

     -   **If you reopen** a completed issue, Pulse stops considering the issue while calculating the metrics.
 If the issue is completed again, Pulse takes into account the last completed timestamp.